Sketch Generation and Applications

 Back to top

-3D Rendering & Modeling
+Multimedia Processing & 3D Rendering and Modeling

-Including: fast fluid surface reconstruction based on narrow band method, fabric modeling and rendering.
+3D Rendering and Modeling: fast fluid surface reconstruction based on narrow band method, fabric modeling and rendering.

 A Completely Parallel Surface Reconstruction Method for Particle-Based Fluids